Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

 and both A & B are high-cardinality values

 Clickhouse primary skip index (ORDER BY/PRIMARY KEY)  work great when you always include leading ORDER BY columns in WHERE filter.
 There is an exceptions for low-cardinality columns and high-correlated values, but here is another case.
-A & B both high cardinality and seems that their correlation is at medium level (you may check that).
+A & B both high cardinality and seems that their correlation is at medium level.

-Various solutions exist, and their effectiveness largely depends on the interdependence of column data.
-It is necessary to test all solutions on actual data.
+Various solutions exist, and their effectiveness largely depends on the correlation of different column data.
+It is necessary to test all solutions on actual data to select the best one.

 ### ORDER BY + additional Skip Index